Aluoch-Odawo/Aluoch-Odawo/README.md

 - 👋 Hi, I’m @Aluoch-Odawo
-- 👀 I’m interested in Security, Analytics
+- 👀 I’m interested in Food
-- 🌱 I’m currently learning Python, Windows PWS
+- 🌱 I’m currently coding like you
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
 Aluoch-Odawo/Aluoch-Odawo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.